Table of Contents

 21.9.
-Summer Quarter.
+Summer Sessions.
 Consistent with Article 21.1, gross quarterly pay shall be distributed across the applicable number of pay periods in a quarter.
-Although there are five (5) pay periods in Summer Quarter and six (6) pay periods in Autumn, Winter, and Spring Quarters, the number of pay periods will not impact gross quarterly pay.
+Although there are five (5) pay periods in Summer Session and six (6) pay periods in Autumn, Winter, and Spring Quarters, the number of pay periods will not impact gross quarterly pay.

 Article 22: Complete Agreement and Conformity to Law

 22.1.
 Complete Agreement.
 Except as required in Article 22.2 and Article 22.3 below, or as mandated by PERC, neither party shall be required to bargain during the term of this Agreement with respect to any subject or matter that is referred to or covered in this Agreement.

 22.2.
 Modification.
 Any extension or other modification of this Agreement must be in writing, signed by both parties.

 22.3.
 Non-Waiver of Rights.
 This Agreement does not waive the rights of the Union to compel the University to bargain mandatory subjects of bargaining or to demand to bargain the impact of permissive subjects of bargaining.